 Once we have an idea that a player’s talent/skill level makes her a candidate for us, it’s all about her character and heart.
 We look at body language, how they deal with frustration/adversity, and we try to talk to as many people who have seen her in tough situations and know what is inside of her.

-What is the best way for a recruit to get on your radar?
+LRT Sports: What is a good way for athletes to get on a basketball coach’s radar?

-That’s really up to the recruit and her family and when they are ready to start thinking about things.
-It’s never too early to make us aware of a good player with an interest in our school.
+That’s really up to the recruit and their family and when they are ready to start thinking about things.
+It’s never too early to make us aware of a good player with an interest in a school.

-What are your expectations for incoming players in the classroom, in the weight room, and on the court?
+LRT Sports: What advice can you give to high school athletes as far as the expectations for incoming players in the classroom, in the weight room, and on the court?

 Be the best version of yourself at all times in everything you do.